kevinsogo/compgen/docs/CONTEST.md

 - Most of the time, PC2 v9.6.0 cannot handle submissions which do not read the whole input file completely.
 (It will issue an error like "broken pipe" or "stream closed".)
 You will most likely encounter these types of problems during the practice round since contestants will be testing the system.
 In this case, it is better to run the submission manually.
 Just be sure to read the code first to make sure it isn't doing anything dangerous like deleting folders.

+- Related to this, PC2 can't seem to handle it if there are hundreds of files and each test case is processed (run+validate) very quickly.
+At some point, it just stops, and you have to restart the judgment.
+I don't know of any fixes to this.

 - The default compile and run commands per language are based off of PC2's defaults, but these defaults don't seem to properly handle filenames with spaces in them, like `Problem A.cpp`.
 You might need to update the compile and run commands per language.
 (If you find cross-platform-compatible versions of these commands, please write them in `contest_langs.json` and issue a merge request to KompGen!)

     You may also want to tell the contestants to not use spaces/special characters in their filenames.